cgrudz/DataAssimilationBenchmarks.jl/paper.md

 The future development of the DataAssimilationBenchmarks.jl package is intended to expand upon the existing, ensemble-variational filters and sequential smoothers for robust intercomparison of novel schemes and the further development of the SIEnKS scheme.
-Likewise, novel mechanistic models for the DA system are currently in development.
+Likewise, novel mechanistic models for the DA system are in development.
 Currently, this supports state and joint state-parameter estimation in the L96-s model [@grudzien2020numerical] in both ordinary and stochastic differential equation formulations.
 Likewise, this supports a variety of observation operator configurations in the L96-s model, as outlined in [@grudzien2021fast].